Looking for inspiration on alternative New Year’s resolutions to make? I’ve got 10 for you!

 Spend more time with family, friends, and neighbours.
 Get to know your neighbours if you don’t.
 Spend time getting involved in your local community.
 From joining a community council to simply turning up and supporting local events.
 If you are religious and non-practicing then why not go to your place of worship more regularly.
 If you aren’t religious, there are even atheist churches that you can attend.
 These are secular congregations where people sing songs, listen to inspiring non-religious talks, and create community together.
 I’m not religious and haven’t been to one, but I am intrigued.

 To your local food bank (check first to see if they are any particular items they need), or to any other cause that resonates with you.
-If money doesn’t allow, volunteer if time allows, or alternatively see if any items you don’t need can be used by others.
-For starters, homeless charities often need sleeping bags and blankets, and your bras can even help girls in parts of Africa.
+If money doesn’t allow, volunteer if time allows.
+Or alternatively see if any items you don’t need can be used by others.
+For starters, homeless charities often need sleeping bags and blankets, and your bras can even help women and girls in the UK and beyond.

 Vote.
 Join a political party and/or an activism group.
 Lobby your local MPs for changes you want to see.
 The Write To Them website is a good place to start to find your local MP if you aren’t sure who they are.

 Watch more of the good stuff